UBCOAerospaceClub/2025_SSDV3/README.md

 ## Comparison with Last Super Step Down

-This design is motivated by the challenges encountered by the [UBCO Aerospace Club](https://github.com/UBCOAerospaceClub) with their Jellyfish quadcopter when powering auxiliary electronics off the drone's main battery.
+This design is motivated by the challenges encountered with the Jellyfish quadcopter when powering auxiliary electronics off the drone's main battery.
 Lessons were learned through a variety of integration failures, investigations, and validation testing, and these experiences informed the development of version 3 of the Super Step Down series.

 ![Comparison](kicad/SSDV3_comparison_gimp.png)